 About the Expert

-Hill earned her bachelor’s degree in history and economics from Stanford University and her law degree from the University of Virginia School of Law.
+Hill earned her bachelor’s degree in history and economics with distinction from Stanford University and her law degree from the University of Virginia School of Law.

 Her writing has appeared in numerous publications, including Axios, The Bulletin of Atomic Scientists, CNN, Foreign Affairs, Foreign Policy, and Lawfare, among others.
 Hill is also a contributing author to the book, Standing Up for a Sustainable World: Voices of Change, edited by Claude Henry, Johan Rockström, and Nicholas Stern.

 - California Insurance Commission, California insurance working group, chair

 - Center for Climate and Security, advisory board member

 - Crisis Response Journal, editorial advisory board member

 - Duke University Nicholas Institute for Environmental Policy Solutions Resilience Roadmap, steering committee member

 - Environmental Defense Fund, board member